Mrpayami/win-security/README.md

 ### Important Note:
 To run scripts like this, you'll need appropriate permissions, and it’s important to ensure you understand the implications of locking the workstation in an automated manner.

-## copy run_hidden.vbs in shell:startup and edit Files and add check_folder.bat location in .vbs files